-Our goal with WAVE is to support true accessibility and we have added as many tests for true accessibility as we can think of, including many checks for compliance issues found in the Section 508 and WCAG 2.1 guidelines.
-But WAVE cannot check all of the issues in these guidelines - no automated tool can - though WAVE does check some issues that extend beyond these guidelines that we know impact end users with disabilities.
-The documentation for each icon will indicate any relevant guidelines.
+WAVE supports optimal accessibility.
+We have added numerous tests for accessibility, including many checks for compliance issues found in the Section 508 and WCAG 2.1 guidelines.
+But WAVE cannot check all of the issues in these guidelines - no automated tool can.
+WAVE also checks some issues that extend beyond these guidelines that we know impact end users with disabilities.
+The documentation for each icon will indicate any relevant WCAG guidelines.